Sonat-Consulting/spacehex-clients/README.md

 5 minutes

 ### Out of bounds
-If you go out of the visible area nothing will happen.
+If you go out of the visible area nothing will happen, but there is no point.
+This restricts your search space, so use it wisely.